-If the span of the slab is very long, then we go for cable suspension slab which is supported on cable such as London bridge, Howrah bridge etc. Generally, in the construction of houses for every 4m, we provide a column whereas in cable suspension slab for every 500m we provide a column.
+If the span of the slab is very long, then we go for cable suspension slab which is supported on cable such as London Bridge, Howrah bridge etc. Generally, in the construction of houses for every 4m, we provide a column whereas in cable suspension slab for every 500m we provide a column.
 This kind of slab is provided where the length of the span is more and difficulty in building columns.
 The slabs are tied with cables and these cables are joined to columns.

 Low roof slab:

-The slab which has one side fixed and the other side is free is called as Projected Slab or Cantilever slab.
+The slab which has one side fixed and the other side is free is called a Projected Slab or Cantilever slab.
 These type of slabs are generally constructed in hotels, Universities, function halls, etc. to use that area for dropping or picking up zone and for loading and unloading area.
-This is a one of the types of concrete slabs.
+This is one of the types of concrete slabs.